BBischof/top100ClimbsRoute/writeup.md

 - adjusting points in-between to make sure they followed the _exact_ path as the specified segment
 - fixing some data issues again _(yes, there were more at this point, c.f. below)_
 - adjusting the route between ends of climbs and starts of next to optimize both

  - enjoyability of ride
  - minimal distance taking into consideration the different location

 This last point was important to me.
 The genetic algorithm provides a pretty good global solution, but since I was effectively doubling the number of waypoints, and the algorithm never saw the new ones, there was only this human option.

 This process was very challenging, and I had to spread this over a few weeks.
-The route builder in some cases, seemed _insistant_ on not following the route I wanted and occasionally would require six or more extra points to force it.
+In some cases, the route builder seemed _insistant_ on not following the route I wanted and occasionally would require six or more extra points to force it.
 Not to mention the incredible frustration of summer roads.
 The astute reader may realize that we've been talking about mountains here, which in some cases, get snowy.
 In places like Colorado and some in the Sierras, the climb is on a summer road that I for the life of me, could not get **ridewithGPS** to plot on.
 However, again we see the flexibility of their tool: you can freehand.

 So yes, dear reader, a few of the climbs are freehanded(poorly I might add).